rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 If your change requires a dependency to be upgraded you must do the following:

 1. Modify `Cargo.toml`
-2. Copy `Cargo-minimal.lock` to `Cargo.lock`
-3. Trigger cargo to update the required entries in the lock file - use `--precise` using the minimum version number that works
+2. Run `just update-lock-files`, if necessary install `just` first with `cargo install just`.
-4. Test your change
+3. Test your change
-5. Copy `Cargo.lock` to `Cargo-minimal.lock`
-6. Update `Cargo-recent.lock` if it is also behind
-7. Commit both lock files together with `Cargo.toml` and your code changes
+4. Commit both `Cargo-minimal.lock` and `Cargo-recent.lock` together with `Cargo.toml` and your code changes

 ### Unsafe code